A tale of three cities

 Though smaller than Lisbon, Porto has plenty to do from a culture perspective and it’s close to some fabulous beaches.

-You can fly direct almost every day of the week (except Tuesday) and every day in the summer months.
-TAP Air also flies several times a week from Findel.
+You can fly direct every day of the week with Luxair, Ryanair, Easyjet and TAP.
 Flights take about 2.5 hours.

 The Ribeira district is a UNESCO world heritage site, filled with beautiful bridges, museums, churches and sculptures.
 You can follow the River Douro next to the Bacalhoeiros Wall, and it’s in this district you’ll find the Casa do Infante (Prince’s house), named after an important figure to the “age of discovery”, Prince Henry the Navigator, who was born in Porto in 1394.
 Today it’s a museum and archaeological site with mosaic floors.

 Foz was a 19th century seaside resort, and today still has several blue flag beaches, and lovely beachside cafes if you fancy a day sunbathing.
 Castelo do Queijo, or castle of cheese, is built on a huge round granite stone (hence the name).
 With a drawbridge, watchtowers and cannons, it’s the perfect place for children to explore.
 In this area you’ll also find the 19th century granite and hexagonal Felgueiras lighthouse that juts out into the sea and is an ideal place for a sunset photo.

 Mares tidal pool in Leça da Palmeira, is an architectural feat built into the rocks that divide the land from the ocean, and filled with salt water.
 There are also numerous parks and gardens, including a botanical one, and the splendid Crystal Palace park which has great views across the river.